Helmholtz-AI-Matter/HAICON24-unconference/README.md

 ## 💡 Call for Contributions!

 We believe everyone has something valuable to share.
 If you're passionate about a topic, we encourage you to propose a session!
+You want to learn about something from others?
+You want feedback on your project or ideas?
+You want to get some coding done with the help of others?
+This is your chance!

 ### How to Propose a Session: